lyang19/cluster-splmm/README.md

-# mixture-splmm
+# cluster-splmm

-This repository contains the implemented algorithm of a model-based clustering method for longitudinal data, mixture-splmm[1].
+This repository contains the implemented algorithm of a model-based clustering method for longitudinal data, cluster-splmm[1].
 The names and descriptions are shown below:

-code/mixturesplmm.R: The R script contains the main function "mixturesplmm" for model fitting.
+code/clustersplmm.R: The R script contains the main function "mixturesplmm" for model fitting.
 For function usage please see example.R.

-code/splmm_rcpp.cpp: The cpp file contains several functions written using Rcpp that used in the main function mixturesplmm.
+code/splmm_rcpp.cpp: The cpp file contains several functions written using Rcpp that used in the main function clustersplmm.

 code/helpers.R: The R scirpt contains functions that used in the main function mixturesplmm.